 Hormonal changes during pregnancy can lead to gum disease.
 Increased levels of the hormone progesterone can lead to gum sensitivity.
 Pregnant women can often notice problems like bleeding gum when they brush their teeth.

 While some patients may think they can’t see the dentist when pregnant, visiting the dentist for routine care is safe.
-We recommend that you visit our office for deep cleaning if you are pregnant and notice sensitive and bleeding gums.
+We recommend that you visit our office for deep cleaning if you’re pregnant and notice sensitive and bleeding gums.
 Visiting our office for a cleaning will prevent gum inflammation from becoming gum disease.

-Address Your Gum Health
+Address Your Gum Health Today